 We will not keep personal data longer than is necessary for the purpose or purposes for which it was collected.
-We will take all reasonable steps to destroy, or erase from our systems, all personal data which is no longer required.
+We will take all reasonable steps to destroy, or erase from our systems, all personal data which is no longer required as directed by the Orbis Data Retention and Destruction Guidance.